We care for young carers

 This support is available individually or in a group.

-We offer a range of training to support you in your r caring role and the programme is designed by young carers themselves.
+We offer a range of training to support you in your caring role and young carers themselves design the programme.
 What we deliver has been informed by the carers steering group.
-In the past, we have provided training or workshops in: first aid; managing conflict; managing stress and pressure; self-esteem and self-confidence.
+In the past, we have provided training or workshops in: first aid, managing conflict, managing stress and pressure, self-esteem and self-confidence.

 Please look at our calendar or the newsletter for more details.

 Young carers in Solihull